SkeletonDancer/SkeletonDancer/README.md

 # :skull: :dancers: SkeletonDancer - PHP Project bootstrapping

-SkeletonDancer is a skeleton generator - to help you safe time and get started faster.
+SkeletonDancer is a (project) skeleton generator.

-> A skeleton is directory structure with providing only the most basic content
+> A skeleton is a directory structure with only the most basic content
 > to get started.
-This can include a README with standard instructions,
+This can include a README file with standard instructions,
-> the src and tests directories, and anything you wish to be generated.
+> the src and tests directories, or anything you wish to provided.

 *SkeletonDancer is still in alpha quality, some things maybe broken.
 Please try it and report any problem you encounter.*

-**Note:** For front-end you properly want to use something like Yeoman, as SkeletonDancer is mainly focused on PHP.

 ## How it works

-SkeletonDancer works with predefined dances, each dance describes how a skeleton must be generated (*how it should dance*).
+SkeletonDancer works with Questions and Dances, each dance describes how the skeleton structure must be generated (*or how it should dance*) based on the questions.

-A dance contains questions like the projects name, author, license, etc; or anything that your generators need.
-And a list generators.

-Both the Questioners and Generators are fully-fledged PHP classes to provide complete flexility for any use-case.

-**Tip:** Some answers can be pre-filled using previous answers or local configuration like Git `author.email` for example.

-### Special services

-For generators SkeletonDancer comes pre-bundled support for Twig templating, File operations, Git repository generation, and Console operations (using the Symfony Process Component).

-Questioners and Generators support autoloading and service autowiring.
+In practice both the Questioners and Generators are plain PHP classes, and can use some of the provided services for template rendering or guessing answers based on the local Git author configuration.

-And, ready to use integration for PHPUnit (with fully isolated testing).
+Plus, SkeletonDancer provides integration testing for PHPUnit (with fully isolated testing).

 ## Installation

-*SkeletonDancer is not something you install as an dependency, SkeletonDancer operates outside of your project.*
+*SkeletonDancer is not something you install as a dependency, SkeletonDancer operates outside of your project.*

 Assuming you know how to use Git and Composer.